abduljabbar-repo/TransKla/README.md

 A standalone package is provided to support independent testing and reproducibility.

 ### Dataset 1: Benchmark Dataset
-The `Benchmark Dataset` folder contains the filtered lysine lactylation sites used in this study, including the official training, validation, and independent test sets.
+The `Benchmark Dataset` folder contains the filtered lysine lactylation sites used in this study, including the training, validation, and independent test sets.

 ### Dataset 2: Human Kla Dataset
 For comparison with state-of-the-art methods, TransKla was evaluated on the Human Kla dataset used by PBertKla.
 The dataset is available at: